 Similar to the previous example pertaining to the dehumanisation of Jews, the individual also calls Jews “roaches”, which relates to 1930’s-style antisemitism of likening Jews to insects and vermin.

-Perhaps the most concerning aspect of this example, however, is the poster’s wish that the Jews are “exterminated”, a clear call to the harming of Jewish people invoking Hitler’s “Final Solution” and Judenrein (to get rid of the Jews).
+Perhaps the most concerning aspect of this example, however, is the poster’s wish for Jews to be “exterminated”.
+This is a clear call to harm Jewish people, and it invokes Hitler’s “Final Solution” and Judenrein (to get rid of the Jews).
 Such calls to violence are a troubling form of antisemitism.

 Conclusion